JGA (JAPAN GUIDE AGENCY)

-This value-packed trip with a licensed and experienced multilingual tour guide is a fantastic and efficient way to explore Kobe!
+This value-packed trip with a government-licensed and experienced multilingual tour guide is a fantastic and efficient way to explore Kobe!
 Perched on a hillside sloping down to the sea, Kobe is one of Japan’s most attractive and cosmopolitan cities.
 Compact and designed for walking, it is easily visited as a day trip from Osaka or Kyoto.
 Immerse yourself in the city’s distinct atmosphere and dining options.
 Let us know what you would like to experience, and we will customize a four-hour tour that’s best for you!

 Highlights